CodeIntelligenceTesting/jazzer/README.md

 You can also use GitHub release archives to run a standalone Jazzer binary that starts its own JVM configured for fuzzing:

 1. Download and extract the latest release from the [GitHub releases page](https://github.com/CodeIntelligenceTesting/jazzer/releases).
-2. Add a new class to your project with a <code>public static void fuzzerTestOneInput(<a href="https://codeintelligencetesting.github.io/jazzer-docs/jazzer-api/com/code_intelligence/jazzer/api/FuzzedDataProvider.html">FuzzedDataProvider</a> data)</code> method.
+2. Add a new class to your project with a <code>public static void fuzzerTestOneInput(String par1, int par2, int[] par3, ...)</code> method, with the parameters you want to use in the fuzz test.
 3. Compile your fuzz test with `jazzer_standalone.jar` on the classpath.
 4. Run the `jazzer` binary (`jazzer.exe` on Windows), specifying the classpath and fuzz test class: